A Matter of Saving Lives

 Unless weather makes it unbearable, we leave the windows and doors opened in our (capacious) sanctuary, to allow for optimal airflow.

-Weekly Kiddush lunch is held outside whenever possible, and is pre-plated (not buffet).
+Weekly Kiddush lunch is held outside whenever possible, and is typically pre-plated (not buffet).

 In the merit of these practices, and our Halakhic stricture in maintaining a healthy community, may God bless us all soon with healing and salvation.